Top of Page

 Any employee who tests positive for controlled substances or is found to have a breath alcohol level or blood alcohol level greater than .02 while on duty, shall be subject to dismissal.

-IV.
-Drug and Alcohol Free Workplace Statement.
+V. Drug and Alcohol Free Workplace Statement

 The following Drug and Alcohol Free Workplace Statement shall be given to all applicants for employment or employees assigned to work on federal or state granted funded programs.
 The Statement may be incorporated in other Policy acknowledgements.